-Nina holds a DPhil (PhD) in International Relations from the University of Oxford and a master's degree from the University of Auckland, New Zealand.
-She previously worked as a Lecturer at the Hertie School of Governance and is on the steering committee of an independent think tank, Te Kuaka which focuses on New Zealand foreign policy.
-She was previously a Senior Fellow at the Weizenbaum Institute (the German Internet Institute), a Research Associate at the Centre for Strategic Studies, Victoria University of Wellington, New Zealand, and a Research Fellow at the Global Economic Governance Programme, University of Oxford.
-She is currently a Faculty Affiliate at the SNF Agora Institute at Johns Hopkins University.
-For a full list of publications, see personal webpage.
+Nina holds a DPhil (PhD) in International Relations from the University of Oxford and a Master’s Degree from the University of Auckland, New Zealand.
+She was previously a Lecturer at the Hertie School of Governance, a Senior Fellow at the Weizenbaum Institute for the Networked Society in Berlin, and a Research Associate at the Centre for Strategic Studies, Victoria University of Wellington, New Zealand.
+She is currently a Faculty Affiliate at the SNF Agora Institute and the co-founder of an independent think tank, Te Kuaka (formerly New Zealand Alternative).

 The class will examine theories and practices of international advocacy.
 Students will examine different types of advocacy: from insider lobbying to people powered campaigns, from agenda-setting to rapid response and digital campaigning.
 They will read academic scholarship on advocacy alongside texts produced by and/or for practitioners.
 The first half of the course will focus on theoretical dimensions of advocacy – who drives norm change and who resists it?
 When is advocacy effective?
 The second half of the class will focus more on advocacy for refugee and migrant rights.
 Students will evaluate a campaign for refugee and/or migrant rights and develop their own campaign recommendations.
 Learning Objectives: critically assess theories of international advocacy; identify and compare different types of advocacy organizations, strategies and tactics; develop practical skills in designing and evaluating campaigns.